 - Cover and store leftovers in the refrigerator for up to 5 days.

-Make ahead tip: I recommend making the reduced strawberry puree, as directed in the recipe note, 1 day ahead of time so it can cool down.
+- Make Ahead Instructions: I recommend making the reduced strawberry puree, as directed in the recipe note, 1 day ahead of time so it can cool down.
 Cupcakes can be made ahead 1 day in advance, covered, and stored in the refrigerator.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- To make the reduced strawberry puree: puree 1/2 lb of strawberries.
+- Reduced Strawberry Puree: puree 1/2 lb of strawberries.
 You should have a little over 1/2 cup.
-Stirring occasionally, simmer the puree over low-medium heat for 20 minutes OR until you're left with 1/4 cup or a little over 1/4 cup.
+Stirring occasionally, simmer the puree over low-medium heat for 20 minutes OR until you’re left with 1/4 cup or a little over 1/4 cup.
 Allow to cool completely before using in cake batter.
+It can be refrigerated to speed up the cooling process.
 I recommend making the reduced puree the day before so it has plenty of time to cool down.
 I cover and place in the refrigerator overnight.
 Use 1/4 cup in the cupcake.
 Discard any leftovers or spoon on ice cream/yogurt/add to smoothie.
 Readers have used thawed frozen strawberries with luck, but I personally have not tried it.
 I always use fresh.
 Report back if you try it!

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!